Compare Rates

 It would also help if:

-* Your current age is at least 30 years of age or older.
+1. Your current age is at least 30 years of age or older.

-* You have over 1,000 hours of flying time.
+2. You have over 1,000 hours of flying time.

-* You do not have any FAA violations.
+3. You do not have any FAA violations.

-* You have a valid and up-to-date medical certificate.
+4. You have a valid and up-to-date medical certificate.

-* Have at least 100 hours of experience in the current make and model of the airplane you fly.
+5. Have at least 100 hours of experience in the current make and model of the airplane you fly.

-Obtaining Life Insurance for Helicopter Pilots
+Life Insurance for Helicopter Pilots

-* Total Pilot in Command hours of helicopter experience.
+1. Total Pilot in Command hours of helicopter experience.

-* Do you have any accidents or violations on your record?
+2. Do you have any accidents or violations on your record?

-* What type of pilot licenses do you currently have to date?
+3. What type of pilot licenses do you currently have to date?

-* Average pilot in command hours annually.
+4. Average pilot in command hours annually.

-* Total pilot in command hours from last year.
+5. Total pilot in command hours from last year.

-* What kind of helicopter do you fly, including the make and model?
+6. What kind of helicopter do you fly, including the make and model?

-* What is your Federal Aviation Administration certification date?
+7. What is your Federal Aviation Administration certification date?

-* Are you planning on changing helicopters next year?
+8. Are you planning on changing helicopters next year?

 As with all types of aircraft flown, private or commercial, the more experience and training classes and certifications, the better your chances of getting the lowest rates possible.

 Applying for helicopter pilot life insurance is also a smooth process with much more relaxed underwriting than in years past.
+The best tip I can give you is to apply with an aviation-friendly insurer such as the ones our agency is contracted with.

-Is It Possible to Get Life Insurance for Student Pilots?
+Life Insurance for Student Pilots

-Contrary to popular belief, student pilots don’t pose as great a risk, given that they usually fly with a skilled aviation professional..
+Contrary to popular belief, student pilots don’t pose as great a risk, given that they usually fly with a skilled aviation professional.

 With “most life insurance companies,” student pilots will receive a “standard” rate classification and will most likely receive a flat extra charge of $2.50 per thousand unless you are applying with Protective Life, which will not inflict a flat extra fee on student pilot life insurance.

-Does Life Insurance Cover Flying Lessons?
+Will a Policy Cover Flying Lessons?

-In short, yes, it does.
+Life insurance will cover a pilot’s flying lessons.
 When taking flying lessons, you fly with a certified instructor, eliminating high-risk factors.
 If you currently have life insurance coverage in the form of an individual or group policy.

 The life insurance you currently have will cover your demise if you have a fatal plane crash while taking flying lessons.